MedBens02/webApp_docker/README.md

 ### Updating the MySQL Data Base

-1. If you want to backup the database before recreating a new environement while keeping the new database
+1. If you want to backup the database before recreating a new environement while keeping the new database:

    ```bash
    ./backup_db.sh
    ```

-  This will update the initialization database to have the new data after recreating a new server
+  This will update the initialization database to have the new data after recreating a new server.

+### Changing the web app source code

+1. You can either change them directly from the sources directory or connect to the web server as shown before and update them from there.

 ## Accessing the Website